silviot/edx-platform-wiki/xblock-and-course-addressing.md

 ### Problem statement

-EdX code treats xblock and course ids as transparent, introspectable, and frequently manipulated addresses with a known set of fields throughout the stack.
+EdX code throughout the stack currently treats xblock and course ids as transparent, introspectable, and frequently manipulated addresses with a known set of fields.
 The applications serialize and deserialize these ids as parsable urls with fixed syntax (org, partial course id, category, block id or org, partial course id, course unique id).
 This treatment makes it almost impossible to add semantics such as versioning, subordinate organizations, lifecycle snapshots (e.g., draft, review, alpha, beta, published), or course encapsulation to the applications.

 The db rearchitecture task known as "[Split Mongo](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO)" uses all of the additional semantics listed above as well as separating the identity of courses and reusable definitions from the identity of xblocks within courses (usages).
 Xblock also distinguishes usages from definitions; so, this change is not unilateral.
-LMS and others always informally separated course identity from xblock usage identity.
+LMS has also always informally separated course identity from xblock usage identity; however, without treating the course id as an object.
 [Split makes these distinctions formal](https://github.com/edx/edx-platform/wiki/Locators-and-older-Locations).

 We had a plan to have the two id representations exist simultaneously with continuous translation between them as necessary ([Rollout Options](https://github.com/edx/edx-platform/wiki/Split-mongo-architecture-and-rollout-options)); however, this plan raised significant performance questions as well as risks around fragility (possibly not finding some hardcoded ids and translating them to the proper representation for the caller or receiver.)

 Discussion with Cale, Rob, Ned, DB, and others drove home the point that only the persistence layer should care about xblock usage and definition ids and only the persistence, auth, and registration layers should care about course ids.
 The application layers (LMS, CMS, analytics, ORA, Forums) should treat these ids as opaque tokens used to perform data CRUD and reference.
 The application layers should not parse the ids and should not request semantic information from the ids (e.g., category, org, course_id).

-However, all of the apps currently serialize and deserialize the ids as subfields from urls; thus, to make the apps able to handle any persistence layer's id representations, we will need to change all of the urls and the url parsing.
-However, we must provide deprecated backward compatibility which can still interpret hardcoded and bookmarked urls using the existing syntax.
+All edX apps currently serialize and deserialize the ids as subfields from urls; thus, to make the apps able to handle any persistence layer's id representations, we will need to change all of the urls and the url parsing.
+Nevertheless, we must provide deprecated backward compatibility which can still interpret hardcoded and bookmarked urls using the existing syntax.

 ## Proposed solution